 Need - you need to get their confirmation in writing (via an email) and you need the name of the main person you should keep in contact with between now and starting your placement.
-You must also let the company know that they will receive all of the work experience documentation is completed through Unifrog:
+You must also let the company know that they will receive an email from Unifrog with a link to complete the information required of them for your placement, and that all of the work experience documentation is completed through Unifrog which the school monitors and can help you chase outstanding items.